 St. Benedict’s Prep backpacking experiment that takes kids from city to forest going strong after 50 years

-It was an experiential idea to give freshmen a hands-on learning experience in the 1970s — send students out on the Appalachian Trail for four days.
+It was an experimental idea to give freshmen a hands-on learning experience in the 1970s — send students out on the Appalachian Trail for four days.
 The Trail, a Benedictine backpacking tradition established in 1973 at St. Benedict’s Preparatory School in Newark, is celebrating its 50th anniversary this year and still going strong.

 Students spend a full year preparing for this rite of passage, which tests their physical, mental, and spiritual endurance with a four-day, 55-mile self-led hike through the Appalachian wilderness that begins at High Point State Park and concludes at the Delaware Water Gap in northwest New Jersey.